yiisoft/yii2-smarty/docs/guide/README.md

 Smarty Extension for Yii 2
 ========================

-This extension provides a `ViewRender` that would allow you to use [Smarty](http://www.smarty.net/) view template engine.
+This extension provides a `ViewRenderer` that would allow you to use [Smarty](http://www.smarty.net/) view template engine.

 Getting Started
 ---------------